santiagosayshey/DigiBrain/Content/AI Prompt.md

 Hello!

-I would like your assistance in writing concise, modular notes on the topic of [NOTES] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.
+I would like your assistance in writing concise, modular notes on the topic of [The Good Will] The goal is to create notes that are easy to understand and focused on key ideas rather than verbatim copying from textbooks.

 I have provided additional context on the desired notes below.
 Please use this information as a guide for what you should write.
 You need to follow this structure exactly, if i say motivation, then idea callout, you do that. nothing more, nothing less.

-[ADDITIONAL CONTEXT]
+please only do:

+- motivation
+- idea - the good will

 [IMPORTANT INSTRUCTIONS]
 - The following instructions are to be treated as the highest priority and must be strictly adhered to in every response: